What to Consider When Buying an Air Fryer in 2022 PLUS The 5 Best Air Fryers that Cook Evenly

-- Not all foods will fry as expected: This can depend on the model you have purchased and your air frying skills… at first food may not turn out as you expected.
-Which leads me to….
+- Not all foods will fry as expected: This can depend on the model you have purchased and your air frying skills.
+At first food may not turn out as you expected.
+This leads me to….

 - Learning Curve: It will take a little time to learn how to prep food for the Air Fryer.
 So at first, things could be a little inconsistent.
 (Go to the Fabulessly Frugal YouTube channel to learn all you need to know to start using your air fryer!)

-- Noise: they can be a bit loud.
+- Noise: Air fryers can be a bit loud.
 Mine is louder than a microwave, but not as loud as a vacuum of course.
 It’s not that big of a deal, but can be a deterrent for some.

 - You love fried foods, but want to make healthier choices